 Deema Ali (Graphic/Video Designer) also completed her 9th week as a member of the team by helping with another of the Ultimate Classroom renders.
 What you see here is a view looking south and her initial additions of plants, books, and backpacks in the entryway, and more people.

 Ziqian Zheng (Architectural Designer and Drafter) continued with week 11 as a member of the team.
 This week Ziqian continued development of the Ultimate Classroom by adding more people, books, and other objects and creating test video walkthroughs.
-You can see some of this work here.
+You can see some of this work here towards the creation of eco-future design templates.

 One Community is developing eco-future design plans through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world: